 - Transesophageal echocardiogram (TEE).
 This test uses sound waves to create pictures of the heart in motion.
-A TEE is a special type of echocardiogram in which an ultrasound probe (transducer) is guided through your esophagus and placed close to your heart.
+A is a special type of echocardiogram in which an ultrasound probe (transducer) is guided through your esophagus and placed close to your heart.
 This test gives your doctor a clearer picture of your heart and aorta than would a regular echocardiogram.

 - Computerized tomography (CT) scan of the chest.
 X-ray are used to produce cross-sectional images of the body.
 A CT of the chest can confirm a diagnosis of aortic dissection.

 - Magnetic resonance angiogram (MRA).
 An MRA uses a magnetic field and radio wave energy to create images of your blood vessels.